Latin American, Caribbean, and Latinx Studies (LACL)

 LACL 2401 (c, IP) Warriors, Missionaries, and Pirates: Colonial Latin America (1491-1700)

 This course introduces students to the history of Latin America from the pre-Conquest period until the consolidation of a colonial system administered by a European elite at the beginning of the eighteenth century.
 The course follows three interrelated stories: the establishment of colonial rule (including institutions like the church, patriarchy, and racial castes), the development of extractive economies dependent on unfree labor, and the emergence of a hybrid culture bringing together Indigenous, European, and African traditions.
 Introduces use of primary documents, archeological artifacts, contemporary films, and scholarly essays to learn about the period.
 Student begin to place themselves in historical debates, learning how historians reconstruct and interpret the past.
-Topics include: fall of Aztec empire, disease, Inquisition, piracy, slavery, & more.
+Topics include fall of the Aztec empire, disease, Inquisition, piracy, slavery, and more.
 This course is part of the following field of study: Latin America.
 It meets the pre-modern and the non-Euro/US requirement.
 (Same as: HIST 2401)

 LACL 2402 (c, IP) Decolonizing Latin America: A (long) Century of War, 1770-1910

 Every Spring.
+Fall 2024.
 Enrollment limit: 35.

 This course surveys the "long nineteenth century" in Latin America.
 This is a period characterized by conflict, racist policies, and indigenous dispossession, but it is also a period of radical political imaginings, of economic development, and profound social change.
 Topics covered include the efforts by Spain and Portugal to reform their colonies in the Americas; the independence movements of the 1810s-1820s & the ensuing "post-colonial Blues"; the end of slavery & campaigns against independent indigenous peoples; the development of export-led economic models; the implementation of social policies to "whiten" the population; the US invasion of Mexico, the destruction of Paraguay by its neighbors, and a war between Peru and Chile over guano; the triumph of liberalism and the Mexican Revolution of 1910.
 This is the second in a series of three surveys of Latin American history, but no prior knowledge or prerequisites necessary.
 This course is part of the following field of study: Latin America.
 It fulfills the non-Euro/US requirement for history majors and minors.
 (Same as: HIST 2402)